brianjamesquinn1/dotfiles/vim-tips.md

 opt-d : deselect all
 tab   : select
-enter : go to first selection (opens quickfix list if multiple selections)
+enter : go to first selection (opens quickfix list if multiple selections) ctl-v : open in vertical split ctl-x : open in horizontal split ctl-t : open in new tab
 ```

 ### Note ###